mozilla/thimble.mozilla.org/README.md

 ```

 If your bucket name is "test", then this rule should point to
-test.localhost, if your bucketname is "potato", point to potato.localhost,
+test.localhost, if your bucket name is "potato", point to potato.localhost,
 etc.

 Note that this file is used on all conventional operation systems, but